Student Conduct Process

 In cases of both medical leaves of absence and withdrawals, the tuition refund policies specified in the Le Moyne College Catalog apply.

-Student conduct records are maintained by the assistant director of community standards.
+Student conduct records are maintained by the director of community standards.
 Any student has the right to see their own student conduct file.
 Summaries of student conduct records will be provided to the student upon written request.
 Student conduct records will be maintained for seven years after graduation, anticipated graduation date, or last date of attendance.

 The Family and Educational Rights and Privacy Act (FERPA) defines legitimate access to student records.
-The assistant director of community standards will provide an explanation, in writing if necessary, as to the nature and severity of any violation in which the student in question has been sanctioned when an authorized inquiry to inspect the records of any student is made.
+The director of community standards will provide an explanation, in writing if necessary, as to the nature and severity of any violation in which the student in question has been sanctioned when an authorized inquiry to inspect the records of any student is made.
 Within the College community, only those members individually or collectively acting in the student’s educational interest are allowed access to conduct records.

 FERPA does make certain exceptions for disseminating information to students’ parents or legal guardians.
 The College reserves the right to notify parents or guardians in the event of a health or safety emergency regarding their student.